AtishKDash/atishkdash/README.md

 ### Hi there, I am <a href="https://www.linkedin.com/in/atish-dash/">Atish Kumar Dash</a>!
-Specializing in Management Information Systems (MIS) at the <a href="https://www.buffalo.edu/">University at Buffalo</a>, I am currently pursuing my MS academic journey, primarily focusing on Technical Project Management, Cybersecurity, and Data analytics.
+Specializing in Management Information Systems (MIS) at the <a href="https://www.buffalo.edu/">University at Buffalo</a>, I am currently pursuing my MS academic journey, primarily focusing on Data Anlytics and DAta Science.

-With ~6 years of experience post-MBA, I've navigated through diverse functional areas within Technical Project Management, spanning sectors like Consumer-Packaged Goods (CPG) and e-Commerce/Retail.
-My journey has been about driving digital transformations, touching upon IT Risk Management, Agile Methodologies, Cybersecurity, Governance, Compliance, and Digital Analytics.
+With ~6 years of experience post-MBA, I've navigated through diverse functional areas within Technical Business Analsysis, Data Analytics, and Technical Project Management, spanning sectors like Consumer-Packaged Goods (CPG) and e-Commerce/Retail.
+My journey has been about driving digital transformations, touching uponAgile Methodologies and Digital Analytics.

 My academic foundation includes an MBA from <a href="https://ximb.edu.in/">Xavier Institute of Management, Bhubaneswar (XIMB)</a>, and a Bachelor of Technology (B.Tech.) in Electronics and Communication Engineering from <a href="https://www.soa.ac.in/iter">I.T.E.R., Bhubaneswar</a>.